How much does it cost for Micro cement?

 Some options for this are introducing metallics, metal additives to produce light refractions that catch the eye and give a pop, which would include the most popular colours such as gold, silver, zinc and copper.

 Textured finishes which are achieved through the application process can also result in added time but provide depth and variety to the overall design, when combined with the above point you can expect some truly awe-inspiring surface design artwork.

 Lastly the finishing process and top coats, sealing the products will affect the overall time spent on the job and repeat visits, naturally the products are water resistant but we recommend applying sealers to add surface resilience to staining, increase the longevity of the installation and can be used to enhance or affect the shine level of the end product, we tend to use satin, high gloss or matt sealers for this.

-That’s all we’ve got for you on this post, which gives quite a comprehensive understanding of the factors you should consider when looking for a micro cement installation, whether from us or another applicator, each will have their own pricing structure so this can be used as a reference point or place to begin your own enquiries.
+That’s all we’ve got for you on this post, which gives quite a comprehensive understanding of the factors you should consider when looking for a micro cement installation, whether from us or another applicator, each will have its own pricing structure so this can be used as a reference point or place to begin your own inquiries.